+The results of AI are the same as the previous test, as no modifications is made on intra coding.

 Conclusion

 The contribution proposes a method to unify the transform design of ISP, SBT and ImplicitMTS by embedding the latter in MTS and use it to infer the transform pairs of ISP and SBT.
 Experimental results show an equivalent performance under AI testing scenario and a little loss in RA and LDB.
 It is recommended to adopt the proposed method if the associated loss is acceptable, or partially adopt it without altering the transform design of SBT.